demisto/content-docs/docs/partners/adopt.md

 3. Once everything is updated, save your changes and run the `demisto-sdk update-release-notes -i <path to pack> -f` as you did in the first pull request.

-Next, open your pull request in Github as you did the first time and the engineers for Cortex XSOAR will review, approve and merge your newly adopted pack!
+Next, open your pull request in GitHub as you did the first time and the engineers for Cortex XSOAR will review, approve and merge your newly adopted pack!

 </details>